Case Clients: Andrew & Elizabeth

 Olivia understands she hasn’t handled her money as well as she wanted to.
-She bought a new car pretty early and loves online shopping (something we can all relate too).
+She bought a new car pretty early and loves online shopping (something we can all relate to).

-She also is paid entirely through commission and finds it hard for her to save because she never knows what she will make next month.
+She also is paid entirely through commission and finds it hard for her to save because she never knows what she'll make next month.

 Olivia knows she needs an advisor to help hold her accountable, but also to help her understand her finances better.
 She really hasn’t had anyone in her life take the time to teach her what to do with her money.

 She feels so much anxiety around her decisions of how she spends her money.
-She knows she needs an advisor at this point who will help automate her savings, regulate her income, pay off her remaining student loans, save for a downpayment, and invest for the future.
+She knows she needs an advisor who will help automate her savings, regulate her income, pay off her remaining student loans, save for a downpayment, and invest for the future.